 The Pointing Magnifier software allows users to customize the color, transparency level, magnification factor, and area cursor size.
 It can also be enabled and disabled via keyboard shortcuts.

+The Angle Mouse uses a different method to achieve the same results.
+It relies on the fact that reaching a target generally consists of two steps.
+There is an initial ballistic movement where the cursor blasts towards the target, followed by a second, corrective movement that puts the cursor directly over the target.
+For motor-impaired users the first step is not so much of a problem, but the second corrective step with its need for greater motor precision can pose problems.
 One solution is to slow the cursor down as it nears a target, but it isn't always easy for the system to know what the user intends to target.
 This can cause the equally frustrating result of slowing the cursor down when it's nowhere near the intended target.
 To overcome these issues the Angle Mouse relies on the cursor's angle of movement.

 During the initial movement towards the target, the spread of movement angles, even for people with motor impairments, tends to be narrow.
 However, on the second, corrective movement, the movement angles diverge sharply.
 This triggers the software to slow the cursor and enlarges the motor space to make the target easier to home in on.
 And the more trouble a user has, the larger the target will be made in motor space, without changing the visual appearance of the target.

 UW researcher Jacob Wobbrock likens the Angle Mouse to a racecar.
 "On a straightaway, when the path is open, the car whips along, but in a tight corner, the car slows and makes a series of precise corrections, ensuring its accuracy."